 The second type of funding opportunity is for specific program initiatives.
 These requests for proposals will have a set application deadline and project criteria.

 In deciding which proposals to support, the Embassy will give consideration to the full range and diversity of Lithuanian non-profit organizations – cultural, non-governmental organizations (NGOs), and educational – and will seek to target geographically and demographically diverse audiences in Lithuania.
 Lithuanian and U.S. citizens may apply as individuals, but preference is generally given to projects proposed by organizations.

 The Embassy adheres to U.S. Government rules and regulations pertaining to grants administration.
 Please read carefully the information provided in the tabs below.

-The Embassy generally accepts proposals that support the following Embassy goals:
+The Embassy is currently accepting proposals that support the following Embassy goals:

 - Strengthening cultural, educational, and economic ties between Americans and Lithuanians;